Marden Meadow, Kent Wildlife Trust (c) David Jenner

 Find a wildflower meadow near you and downloading our guide to 40 Wildlife Trust grassland nature reserves where you can appreciate these stunning tapestries of colour and scent.
 Get a taste of the experience by taking a meadow spin and immersing yourself in one of our wild meadows.

-Pic: Clattinger Farm, a Wiltshire Wildlife Trust meadow nature reserve
+Clattinger Farm, a Wiltshire Wildlife Trust meadow nature reserve (photo: Barney Wilczak)

 Coronation Meadows & Save our Magnificent Meadows projects

 Discover Coronation Meadows too.
-This exciting project - led by Plantlife and in partnership with The Wildlife Trusts and Rare Breeds Survival Trust, is working to identify one flagship wild flower meadow – a Coronation Meadow - in each county.
+This exciting project - led by Plantlife and in partnership with The Wildlife Trusts and Rare Breeds Survival Trust is supported by Biffa Award as part of the Landfill Communities Fudn.
+The project is working to identify one flagship wild flower meadow – a Coronation Meadow - in each county.
 These meadows are celebrated as the surviving 'jewels in the crown', places where people can enjoy a riot of colour and an abundance of wildlife in settings that have remained largely unchanged.

 Coronation Meadows are being used as ‘donor’ meadows and providing seed for the creation of new meadows elsewhere in the same counties.
 In this way, new meadows will be created, increasing the area of this valuable habitat, providing new homes for bees, butterflies and other pollinators and helping to secure our wild flower heritage for the next 60 years and beyond.